mpafit02/Auto-Generating-UI-Based-Modeling-Language/README.md

 5. Can have two or more nested dialogs
 6. Submit button for base dialogs and Done button for nested dialogs
 7. Validate the input from the user
+8. Import JSON Schema

 Not Finished
-1. Show the input of the user in tha base dialogs (ex.
-Person: {Name: Marios, Surname: Pafitis ...})
+1. Show the input from the user in tha base dialogs
-2. Due to the reqursion and the creation of the nested dialogs, for the base schema it runs out of stack memory
-3. Import JSON Schema
+2. Multiple items creation
-4. Export the form into a JSON file
+3. Export the form into a JSON file